README.lrug

 Your talk should observe the code of conduct.
 Any talks that don’t will be stopped and the speaker asked to leave.

-If you are using the projector you should favour large fonts and a high contrast colour scheme with dark text on a light background in anything you show.
-The default settings for most presentation applications are a safe bet, but you might have to re-configure your terminal or editor if you are using those for anything.
-Also note that while the projector will cope with most screen resolutions, it works best at 1024x768.
-Most presentation applications will automatically resize, but you might want to check your slides at that resolution.
+If the event is in-person you should favour large fonts and a high contrast colour scheme with dark text on a light background in anything you show.
+The default settings for most presentation applications are a safe bet, but you might have to re-configure your terminal or editor if you are using those to show anything.
+We don’t have a fixed venue, so we can’t guarantee what resolution a projector will cope with.
+These days a 16:9 resolution is likely to work best (e.g. 1920x1080), most presentation applications will automatically scale to whatever resolution a 2nd screen has, but you might want to check your slides at that resolution just in case.

 Resources for Speakers